 Here are points about either option for your consideration …

 Here are 6 reasons to accept the pension as monthly payments.
-Please see link to article for full explanation.

 1. Pension protect against longevity risk (living too long).
 They do this by keeping the money of those who pass away early so as to give that money to those who insist on living longer.

 2. Pension forecasts are too pessimistic (pension plans are underfunded … which means somebody someday may come up short) … and this leads to point 3.

 3. There is a Plan B for private sector plans (non-government).
 Plan B is the PBGC which provides a backstop to closed pensions according to a formula (which means the bigger your pension, the more likely it may be reduced by the formula).
 Note: Government pensions require increased taxes or other revenue sources.

 4. Lump sum formulas aren’t favorable.
 Which means you may get less from the lump sum than you might by taking the pension.

 5. Women get an especially bad deal (with lump sum formulas).

 6. Early retirement may not get the sweeteners in a lump sum that they might by accepting the pension.

 1. Pensions can run out of money too.